 - If the Saline Implant ruptures, the body will absorb the saline with no harm

 - Firmer feel compared to cohesive-gel implants

 - FDA and Health Canada approved

 The disadvantages of the saline breast implant are they do not generally feel as natural as a cohesive gel “gummy bear” implant and are prone to rippling and they may leak.
-On the other hand, the cohesive gel breast implant comes with a lifetime warranty.
 The saline breast implant comes with a ten-year warranty and there is a high probability of leaking during that period of time.

 Other procedures that can be done along with the surgery are Mommy Makeovers and liposuction.
 An addition procedure that would enhance the result is a Breast Lift (Mastopexy) – if the breasts are too saggy.